Spiral of silence: Public opinion

 The term public opinion first emerged in France during the eighteenth century.
 The definition of public opinion has been debated over time.
-There has not been much progress in locking in one classification of the phrase public opinion, however Hermann Oncken, a German historian, stated Whoever desires to grasp and define the concept of public opinion will recognize quickly that he is dealing with a Proteus, a being that appears simultaneously in a thousand guises, both visible and as a phantom, impotent and surprisingly efficacious, which presents itself in innumerable transformations and is forever slipping through our fingers just as we believe we have a firm grip on it...
-That which floats and flows cannot be understood by being locked up in a formula...
+There has not been much progress in locking in one classification of the phrase public opinion; however, Hermann Oncken, a German historian, stated:

+Whoever desires to grasp and define the concept of public opinion will recognize quickly that he is dealing with a Proteus, a being that appears simultaneously in a thousand guises, both visible and as a phantom, impotent and surprisingly efficacious, which presents itself in innumerable transformations and is forever slipping through our fingers just as we believe we have a firm grip on it ...
+That which floats and flows cannot be understood by being locked up in a formula ...
 After all, when asked, everyone knows exactly what public opinion means.

 It was said to be a "fiction that belonged in a museum of the history of ideas; it could only be of historical interest."

 In contradiction to that quote, the term public opinion never fell out of use.
 During the early 1970s, Elisabeth Noelle-Neumann was creating the theory of the spiral of silence.
-She was attempting to explain why Germans who disagreed with Hitler and the Nazis remained silent until after his regime ended.
+She was attempting to explain why Germans who disagreed with Hitler and the Nazis remained silent until after their regime ended.
 Behavior like that has come to be known as the spiral of silence theory.
 Noelle-Neumann began to question if she was indeed getting a handle on what public opinion actually was.
 "The spiral of silence might be one of the forms in which public opinion appeared; it might be a process through which a new, youthful public opinion develops or whereby the transformed meaning of an old opinion spreads."